-- In our apartments, the generators will provide fire and smoke detection, heating and domestic hot/cold water.
-There will be no electricity.
+- In our apartments, the generators will provide fire and smoke detection, heating and domestic hot/cold water

 - The Housing Community Center (HCC) has a generator and will be our emergency staging location.
-The HCC will have domestic hot/cold water, heat, Internet, and electrical outlets for charging phones and computers.
-If staff are able to safely make it to campus, our POD Market will be open as an optional location to buy food and other necessities.
+The HCC will have domestic hot/cold water, heat, WiFi, and electrical outlets for charging phones and computers.
+If staff are able to safely make it to campus, our POD Market will be open as an optional location to buy food and other necessities

 Here is what to expect at the Greenery during school closures and power outages.

-The Greenery has an emergency generator and will be able to serve food to the best of its ability.
-There will be heat and electrical outlets available in the Greenery for charging phones and computers.
+The Greenery has an emergency generator and will be able to serve grab and go food to the best of its ability.
 Hours of operation will turn into weekend hours and hot meals will be served twice daily until campus reopens.
 The staff who are able to safely make it to campus will prepare a variety of options with the food on hand.
 In the event of a major storm, options may be limited if delivery trucks are unable to reach campus.

 Building safety notices

 Buildings A, B, C and D were built in 1971; the Mods were built in 1973.
 They may contain lead-based paint.
 Lead from paint, paint chips, and paint dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.